 Claustrophobia, Anxiety and Discomfort

 CPAP claustrophobia is a natural occurrence for new CPAP users.
 A poor fitting mask or the wrong mask type most often causes it, but the wrong pressure setting can also contribute to it.

 Wearing the CPAP mask may cause some people to feel smothered and struggle to breathe.
 This causes the body to release adrenaline.
 If it happens often enough, it may trigger a panic attack.

 Although most CPAP side effects are mild, they can be bothersome and cause people not to adhere to treatment.
 Insufficiently treated sleep apnea can cause other health problems, so it’s important to be patient with CPAP treatment.

-Many patients get used to the machine by using it regularly.
-Your doctor can help you work through your discomfort by adjusting pressure and helping you find the right CPAP equipment.
+Many patients get used to the machine with regular use.
+Your doctor can adjust the pressure to help you work through your discomfort and help you find the right CPAP equipment.
 These tips below can help minimize side effects.
 If you still can’t tolerate CPAP treatment, your doctor may recommend CPAP alternatives such as surgery or implants.

 1. Use a Properly Sized Mask

 A properly fitted and sized mask will help you avoid air leaks and face discomfort.
 It will also reduce feelings of claustrophobia.
 The mask should feel comfortable and secure.
 People who breathe through their mouth may want to consider a chin strap to reduce air swallowing.

 2. Regularly Clean Your CPAP

 Regularly cleaning your CPAP will prevent bacteria build up and may reduce respiratory symptoms and infections.
 Make sure to only use approved cleaning products to clean your CPAP.